Sanity TypeGen: Optimal Project Structure and Production Workflow (2025 Update)

 Scale TypeGen from basic setup to production-ready system with optimal project structure, advanced query organization, and bulletproof development workflow

 When I first wrote about generating TypeScript types for Sanity V3 schemas, I covered the basics of getting TypeGen up and running.
 That guide focused on the fundamental setup - extracting schemas, generating types, and using them in components.
+For production-ready implementation patterns like webhooks and markdown support, solid TypeGen configuration is essential.
 It was a solid foundation, but as my Sanity projects grew more complex, I discovered that the basic setup wasn't enough.

 I recently rebuilt a blog platform where I had dozens of GROQ queries, complex sorting requirements, and a team of developers who needed consistent type safety.
 The basic TypeGen approach from my previous article worked, but I kept running into organizational challenges: queries scattered across files breaking TypeGen's analysis, dynamic query builders that couldn't be typed, import path inconsistencies causing build failures, and a general lack of structure that made the codebase hard to maintain.